France's Sarkozy plays up crisis in campaign rally

 Sarkozy, well aware that his brash personality grates with many, has made a huge effort of late to appear more austere and erudite, and has kept his private life out of sight.

-His wife Carla Bruni, a former supermodel whose romance with Sarkozy after he came to power shocked many, kept a low profile on Sunday, wearing a plain business suit.
-She called his speech "very moving."
+Former supermodel first lady Carla Bruni, whose romance with Sarkozy after he came to power shocked many, kept a low profile on Sunday, wearing her hair down and a plain business suit.
+She embraced Sarkozy and called his speech "very moving."

-(Additional reporting by John Irish in Lille; Writing by Catherine Bremer in Paris; Editing by Kevin Liffey)
+(Additional reporting by John Irish in Lille; Writing by Catherine Bremer in Paris; Editing by Maria Golovnina and Andrew Heavens)